-“Machine learning, in particular, could come to dominate most computing domains, including HPC (and even data analytics) over the next decade-and-a-half,” author Michael Feldman writes.
+“Machine learning, in particular, could come to dominate most computing domains, including HPC (and even data analytics) over the next decade-and-a-half,” author Michael Feldman wrote.
 “While today it’s mostly used as an auxiliary step in traditional scientific computing – for both pre-processing and post-processing simulations, in some cases, like drug discovery, it could conceivably replace simulations altogether.”

-Whatever form supercomputers take, Argonne’s Papka says they’ll become increasingly powerful and transformative, affecting everything from the pedestrian to the profound — from the design of more efficient electric car batteries to, just maybe, the eradication of long-battled diseases like cancer.
+Whatever form supercomputers take, Argonne’s Papka said they’ll become increasingly powerful and transformative, affecting everything from the pedestrian to the profound — from the design of more efficient electric car batteries to, just maybe, the eradication of long-battled diseases like cancer.
 Or so he hopes.